Spartanburg, Clinton, Newberry, Columbia, Orangeburg, Goose Creek, Charleston

 Interstate 26 north of Asheville was designated a Scenic Byway by the state of North Carolina.
 It was the first such Interstate in the Tarheel State to receive this distinction.
 On a clear day it is reported that one can see Mount Mitchell, the tallest peak of the Appalachian Mountain chain at 6,684 feet.
 Two scenic overlooks and a welcome center at the state line were constructed to enhance travelers' experience when taking I-26.3

-Efforts from local leaders in the city of Kingsport from 2003 through 2005 sought to extend Interstate 26 further through to the Virginia state line near Morrison City.
+Efforts from local leaders in the city of Kingsport from 2003 through 2005 sought to extend Interstate 26 further north through to the Virginia state line near Morrison City.
 The local chamber of commerce and other officials lobbied their congressional delegation and state legislators successfully in an effort to boost the local economy.
-The extension received official approval on August 2, 2005 as announced by U.S. Senators Bill Frist (R-TN) and Lamar Alexander (R-TN) and Representative Bill Jenkins (R-TN) as part of the Safe, Accountable, Flexible, and Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) highway bill.7
+As announced by U.S. Senators Bill Frist (R-TN) and Lamar Alexander (R-TN), and Representative Bill Jenkins (R-TN) as part of the Safe, Accountable, Flexible, and Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) highway bill, the I-26 extension received official approval on August 2, 2005 .7

-The 2005-approved extension of the I-26 mainline superseded the alternate plan to renumber the remainder of Interstate 181 as "Interstate 126."
-However, with Tennessee State Secondary 126 routed nearby, that plan never came to fruition due to the potential confusion of two similar numbers placed so closely.2
+The I-26 extension superseded an alternate plan to renumber the remainder of Interstate 181 as "Interstate 126."
+However with Tennessee 126 routed nearby in Kingsport, that plan never came to fruition due to the potential confusion of two similar numbers placed so closely.2

 Western Terminus - U.S. 11W - Kingsport, Tennessee